What Are Buying Signals and Why They Matter in Sales?

 Sometimes hesitation stems from unresolved concerns or questions that prospects haven’t fully voiced.

 Invite them to share their thoughts, and address their concerns directly.
 Be transparent and listen carefully—you want to show that you understand their hesitations and are here to help.
+Effective communication between marketing and sales teams can help address these concerns by providing consistent and relevant information to the prospect.

 For example, say something like: “It sounds like there might be a few areas you’re still unsure about.
 What concerns do you have?
 I’d love to walk through any doubts and see if we can find a solution that works for you.”